lazare-dev/embedding-api/README.md

-# Word Embedding App with ChromaDB
+# Embedding App with ChromaDB

 This application processes text data, trains word embeddings, and stores them in ChromaDB.
 It also provides an API to retrieve embeddings for given prompts.